emacsmirror/oer-reveal/README.md

 Note that subdirectory "title-slide" contains some variants for title slides of presentations, and subdirectory "css" contains sample CSS.
-Subdirectory "org" contains Org files to embed in presentations.
+Subdirectory "org" contains Org files to embed in presentations, in particular file "org/config.org", which also adds style files for the accessibility plugin and the TOC-progress that are used with oer-reveal by default.
 Please be warned that included resources, in particular CSS files, may change in incompatible ways.
 You may want to work with your own copies.